n-kimberly/kimberlysTaskAssistant/README.md

-# **Kimberly's To Do List Skill**
+# **kimberly's To Do List Skill**

-## This Alexa sample skill allows users to create, listen to, and update their to do list.
-Currently (12/08/17), the skill does not persist the list to a database.
-The list comes pre-populated with "stand", "sit", and "lie down" to do list items.
-Feel free to remove those by asking the skill to take you to the update menu.
+### This Alexa sample skill allows users to create, 'view', and update their to do list.

+#### Currently, the skill does not persist the list to a database.
+The skill comes pre-populated with "stand", "sit", and "lie down" to do list items.Feel free to remove those by asking the skill to take you to the update menu.
+Additionally, you can create items in the session through the create menu.

 <h1 style="text-align: center;"> Example </h1>